bcit-ci/CodeIgniter/user_guide_src/source/libraries/zip.rst

 	.. method:: add_dir($directory)

-		:param mixed $directory: string directory name or an array of multiple directories
+		:param	mixed	$directory: Directory name string or an array of multiple directories
-		:returns: void
+		:rtype:	void

 		Permits you to add a directory.
 Usually this method is unnecessary since you can place your data into directories when using
 		``$this->zip->add_data()``, but if you would like to create an empty directory you can do so::